Home / Most Recalled Vehicles

 Takata Recall Completion Rates by Manufacturer

-Completion estimates as of 2023 NHTSA reporting.
+Completion estimates based on latest NHTSA reporting.
 Some Takata recalls remain open for hard-to-locate vehicles.

 Still at risk?
 If you own a 2001–2019 vehicle from a manufacturer listed above, check your VIN now.
 Some Takata-affected vehicles remain unrepaired years after the recall was issued.